oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/model-in-image/runtime-updates.md

      * Each WebLogic Server pod's `weblogic.introspectVersion` label will match `domain.spec.introspectVersion` after it is rolled.
      * The domain status `Available` condition will have a `Status` of `True` after the roll completes.
    * Actions required:
-     * If you want the non-dynamic changes to take effect, then restart the pod(s) with the `weblogic.configChangesPendingRestart=true` label (such as by initiating a domain roll).
+     * None.
+All changes will complete after the operator initiated domain roll completes.
      * See [Online update handling of non-dynamic WebLogic configuration changes](#online-update-handling-of-non-dynamic-weblogic-configuration-changes).

 1. _Changing any of the domain resource [fields that cause servers to be restarted]({{< relref "/userguide/managing-domains/domain-lifecycle/startup/_index.md#fields-that-cause-servers-to-be-restarted" >}}) in addition to `domain.spec.introspectVersion`, `spec.configuration.secrets`, `spec.configuration.model.onlineUpdate`, or `spec.configuration.model.configMap`._